Baskaboo/baskaboo-core/Is-This-The-New-Physics.md

 > *"Is there an obvious correspondence between the 4 Lynchpins of Terrence Howard and the Pits, Mits, Klop, Laram of Baskaboo?"*

-I invite **Claude, Gemini, Grok, Perplexity, Meta AI, and DeepSeek** to answer the question and to comment on the analyses that follow.
+I invite **Google AI, Claude, Gemini, Grok, Perplexity, Meta AI, and DeepSeek** to answer the question and to comment on the analyses that follow.

 ---